muhammadaryan008/Olist_Retention_Analysis/README.md

 - **Category variation:** Even naturally repeatable categories (pet supplies, health/beauty) show only 4-5% repeat rates vs 25-40% industry benchmarks
 - **Price and geography:** Order value and customer location show minimal variation in retention (all ~3%)

+### **The Root Cause**
+Olist was positioned as a transactional marketplace for one-off purchases, not a relationship platform.
+Customers used it to find items unavailable locally or to experiment with online shopping, but didn't develop platform loyalty.
+This was compounded by:

+- Early-stage e-commerce trust issues in Brazil (2016-2018)
+- Marketplace anonymization (orders appeared under Mercado Livre branding)
+- Customer acquisition through price-shopping channels rather than brand building
+- Product mix weighted toward durable goods (furniture, appliances) purchased infrequently

+### **Business Impact**
+Current state vs. marketplace benchmarks:

+**Olist repeat rate:** 3.1%
+**Typical marketplace benchmark:** 45-50%
+**Gap:** 42-47 percentage points

+At 50,000 new customers per year and $120 average order value, closing even half this gap would represent **$3.6M in additional GMV annually** ($72 incremental value per customer × 50,000 customers).

+However, **operational improvements cannot close this gap** because the problem is structural, not operational.